John Henderson (collector)

 John Henderson (1797–1878) was an English collector of works of art.
+He bequeathed his important collection to the British Museum, the National Gallery and the University of Oxford.

 Life

 Born in Adelphi Terrace, London, he was son of John Henderson and Georgiana Jane, only child of George Keate, F.R.S.
 His father, an amateur artist, was an early patron of Thomas Girtin and J. M. W. Turner, who frequently worked together in his house.
 His father's income was from rents on 250 poor houses in Whitechapel.
 In 1805 Henderson's mother and father were receiving £700 in income per annum.

 Charles Cooper Henderson was his brother.

 John Henderson the younger went at the age of sixteen as a fellow-commoner to Balliol College, Oxford (B.A.
 1817 and M.A.
 1820).
 He read for the bar, but devoted his life to the study of archæology and the collection of works of art.

 His collections were kept at his house, 3 Montague Street, Bloomsbury.
 He was a fellow of the Society of Antiquaries and other societies, and a contributor to their proceedings.
 He died unmarried in 1878.